seyhunsaral/otree-course/README.md

 <h2> <a href="https://otreecb.netlify.app">Click here for the book</a> </h2>

 ## About
-This is a collaborative open book and course materials about experimental economics software [oTree](https://www.otree.org/).
+This is a collection of a collaborative open book and course materials about experimental economics software [oTree](https://www.otree.org/).

 The course material is licensed under <a rel="ccalicense" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a> and the supporting code is licensed under <a rel="mitlicense" href="https://opensource.org/licenses/MIT"> MIT License </a>.